yanmxa/genpilot/README.md

 - **User-Friendly Interface**: GenPilot offers an intuitive interface for prototyping and quick implementation, whether through a web UI(streamlit, chainlit) or terminal.
 Get started quickly and seamlessly with minimal effort.

-- **MCP Agent**: Leverage the mcp-servers provided by the ecosystem to empower agents, enabling them to connect with and interact in a richer, more expansive world.
+- **MCP Agent**: Leverage the mcpServers provided by the ecosystem to empower agents, enabling them to connect with and interact in a richer, more expansive world.

 - **Enhanced Autonomy**: GenPilot can internally register and invoke tools, reducing reliance on external agents and minimizing unnecessary interactions.